ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w9d2 - notes Deployment m3.md

 - How to publish changes:
   - push to github
   - deploy backend (push to main)
-  - deploy frontent (push to main)
+  - deploy frontend (push to main)

 - Troubleshooting (adaptable & netlify logs)

-- Disclamer on cloud hosting consumption (eg. Netlify bandwidth)
+- Disclaimer on cloud hosting consumption (eg. Netlify bandwidth)